jimhigson/oboe.js-dissertation/main/main.md

 to be useful when detecting entities in REST resources while avoid unnecessary code by dropping others.
-Later adding new features to a language is easier than removing them once a userbase has built up so where the utility isn't clear the default position is to not include.
+Later adding new features to a language is easier than removing them once a userbase has built up so where the utility of a feature is not clear the default position should be to not include it.
 It is difficult to anticipate all real-world matching requirements but it should be possible to identify a core 20% of features that are likely to be useful in 80% of cases.
-For the time being any functionality which is not included may be implemented by registering a more permissive selection and then further filtering programmatically from inside the callback.
-Patterns of programmatic filtering which arise from use in the wild can later mined and added to the selection language.
+For the timebeing any functionality which is not included may be implemented by registering a more permissive selection and then further filtering programmatically from inside the callback.
+Patterns of programmatic filtering which arise from use in the wild can later be mined and added to the selection language.

 Detecting types in JSON
 -----------------------